vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 <img width=662 src="https://github.com/vlang/v/blob/master/tutorials/img/time.png?raw=true">

 >You have to rebuild and restart the website every time you change the code.
-In the future Vweb will detect changes and recompile the website in the background while it's running.
+In the future, Vweb will detect changes and recompile the website in the background while it's running.

-The `.text(string)` method obviously returns a plain text document with the provided text, which isn't frequently used in websites.
+The `.text(string)` method returns a plain text document with the provided text, which isn't frequently used in websites.